Henryfzh/Lab-Train/README.md

 - **Dataset**: A custom dataset was created (`GenerateDataset`) where each sequence represents a series of coin flips with a probability of heads set to 0.666.
 The dataset includes 1000 samples with each sequence having a length of 10 flips.

 - **Model**: A simplified version of a transformer model (`GPT`) with nanoGPT was used.
-The model only contains 1 level
+The model only contains 1 layer for fast training.

 ### Optimizer Comparison

 - **SGD**: Known for its simplicity, SGD updates parameters based on the gradient of the loss function for each mini-batch.
-- **Adam**: An adaptive learning rate method that computes individual learning rates for different parameters from estimates of first and second moments of the gradients.
+- **Adam**: An adaptive learning rate method that computes individual learning rates for different parameters from estimates of the first and second moments of the gradients.

 ### Training Procedure